Clouseau (band)

-Clouseau is a Belgian pop group, having success in Belgium and the Netherlands since being established in the late 1980s.
+Clouseau is a Flemish pop and rock group, having success in Belgium and the Netherlands since being established in the late 1980s.
 Apart from a brush with English material in the early 1990s they perform in Dutch.
 Their biggest hits are "Daar gaat ze" ("There she goes", a #1 hit in the Netherlands in 1990, and rerecorded in English as "Close Encounters") and "Passie" ("Passion", a #1 hit in the Netherlands in 1995).

 History

-1987–1990
+1987–1991

 Clouseau was set up by Bob Savenberg, who named the band after Inspector Clouseau, a character he enjoyed imitating and after whom he had named his radio station.

 Initially, Clouseau only performed at local venues.
 Singer Koen Wauters soon left the group to sing for another local band, but in 1987 he was persuaded to return.

 The same year they were discovered at the Marktrock festival in Leuven, Belgium.
 Their first single "Brandweer" ("Firemen", also a pun that can be interpreted as "Burning again") sold 427 copies.
 Their television debut followed in November of that year.

 In 1989 Clouseau participated in the Belgian tryouts for the Eurovision Song Contest with the song "Anne".
 Clouseau came in second, but "Anne" became an enormous hit in Belgium and a (minor) hit in the Netherlands.
 The popularity of Clouseau in Belgium skyrocketed, and that year Clouseau produced its first album, "Hoezo?" ("Whaddayamean?").

 In 1990 "Daar gaat ze" topped the singles charts in both Belgium and the Netherlands; several more hits followed.
-On September 30, Tjen Berghmans left the group after a dispute.

-In October 1990 Clouseau released their second album, Of zo...
+On 30 September, Tjen Berghmans left the group after a dispute.
+In October 1990, Clouseau released their second album, Of zo...
 (Or so...).
 In March 1991, Karel Theys departed, leaving Clouseau as a three-piece.

-A month later Clouseau came in 16th in the Eurovision Song Contest with "Geef het op", but their participation resulted in a European breakthrough.
+In May 1991, Clouseau represented Belgium in the Eurovision Song Contest 1991, finishing 16th out of 22 with the song "Geef het op", but their participation resulted in a European breakthrough.